-My partner had been window shopping for ‘gravel’ type bikes for some time.
+My partner had been window shopping for small ‘gravel’ type bikes for some time.
 She’d settled on the Surly Bridge Club as an affordable mixed surface workhorse and bikepacking rig but, even before the Covid-19 demand spike, couldn’t find anyone with stock, or even knowledge of when one might exit the US factory.
 In January 2020, I noticed that Evans Cycles produce an interesting Pinnacle own-brand ‘hybrid’ frame, the Lithium, with decidedly Bridge Club/Salsa Fargo-esque geometry (particularly in the small size Chanté needed).

 Evans describe it as “part rigid 29er mountain bike and part touring or city bike”.
 It has a steel fork and room for 2.2″ knobblies.
 A fairly low-spec budget stock build got a great review and when we spotted a 2018 colourway frame in the clearance section for £85 it seemed a no-brainer.
 We took it to Simon at Reepham Cycle Workshop, who helped with recommendations for compatible parts.
 Chanté found mint secondhand Jones loop bars online and went for SRAM’s Eagle GX groupset, with its massive 500% dinner plate at the back.

 She treated herself to some lush Hunt 650b gravel wheels, shipped with WTB high-volume tubeless tyres pre-fitted.
 Rather than playing the saddle lottery, we looked for something known to suit her backside over long miles, which luckily was the the cheap stock saddle on her Scott road bike, the kind that most of us swap as the first act of owning a bike.
 She scored one with a matching purple highlight for £15 and delivered it, along with the rest of the goodies, to Simon for the build.
 The total spend was around £1,300, resulting in a supremely lightweight, high-spec gravel muncher.